O’Reilly Style Guide and Word List

 back to top

-O'Reilly Cover Style
+O'Reilly Cover Copy

 Bulleted lists on the back cover should begin with a capitalized word and end with no punctuation.
 Even if the list item is a complete sentence, it will not take a period.